 - The city where you choose to live, and

 - Your family size.

-Be sure to consider the additional financial needs that you and your family may need.
+Consider any additional financial needs that you and your family may have.
 Each family will have different financial needs.
-Also, it’s a good idea to research how much things costs in the city where you plan to live.
-Here are some basic guidelines to help you budget how much you may need (costs do not include airfare or moving expenses):
+Also, it’s a good idea to research how much things cost in the city where you plan to live.
+Here are some basic guidelines to help you assess how much you may need (costs do not include airfare or moving expenses):

 - One adult moving alone: $25,000 CDN

 - A couple with one child under 10 years: $33,000

 - A couple with a child over 10: $35,000

 - For each additional child under 10: add $1,000